 Another feature of the slots is to let the pedal pad move up and down, effectively modifying your pedal ratio.

-I made a brake pedal grommet from drawer liner and a spare washer.
+I made a brake pedal grommet from toolbox drawer liner and a spare washer.